When Elders Don’t Accept Outside Caregivers in the Home

 My neighbor, Joe, had a similar situation.
 He locked one caregiver out of his home, let another one in, but was rude to her, and thoroughly enjoyed one young man because they could discuss golf.
 Quality of care wasn't the issue.
 Joe resented anyone but me helping him, and the only reason he liked the guy was for talking about a shared sport.

 Paid caregivers, hired by family members or even elders themselves, go into the elder's home as nurses, assistants (CNAs) and custodial help (non-medical help such as shopping and light house keeping).
-Often their best efforts are frustrated by anger and actual abuse dished out by the elder they are there to care for.
+Often their best efforts are met with anger and actual abuse dished out by the elder they are there to care for.

 Add to this the paranoia that is common with many dementias, particularly Alzheimer's disease, and you have one explosive situation.
-Recently, on the Agingcare forum, a nurse asked what she should do about a client with Alzheimer's who thought she, the nurse, was trying to murder her.
+Recently, on the Agingcare forum, a nurse asked what she should do about a client with Alzheimer's who thought she was trying to murder her.
 People were surprised and sympathetic, but unfortunately, this fear is not all that unusual.

 Dementia Contributes to Elders' Fear of Outside Caregivers